ChiNguyenDev/QuickShare/README.md

 QuickShare is a Flask-based file-sharing website that allows users to easily upload and share files.

+**Prerequisites**:

+- An Azure account with permissions to create resources.
+- Docker installed on your machine.
+- Basic familiarity with Azure services such as Azure Blob Storage and Key Vault.

 ## Getting Started

 Follow these steps to set up and run QuickShare: